5yutan5/PyQtDarkTheme/README.md

 # PyQtDarkTheme

-PyQtDarkTheme applies a flat dark theme to QtWidgets application(PySide and PyQt).
+PyQtDarkTheme applies a flat dark theme to QtWidgets application.
 There's a light theme too.
-Color and style balanced from a dark theme for easy viewing in daylight.
+Color balanced from the dark theme for easy viewing in daylight.

 Check out the [complete documentation](https://pyqtdarktheme.readthedocs.io).